Nicolii/C-Transcriptions/010 - C++ Header Files.md

 So today, header files.
 And we're actually we're actually out.
 Started off is a great day then it started raining, but I decided to get out of town because...
-So we're here somewhere in Australia then we're going to be talking about C++.
+So we're here, somewhere in Australia, and we're going to be talking about C++.
 Hope you guys don't start to think that header files are so boring that I felt the need to just get out of town to cover them, that's just what I just felt like doing.
 Alright so header files.
 What are they?
 Why do we need them?
 Why do they even exist in C++?